thegurlalsingh/thegurlalsingh/README.md

 - 🌱 I’m currently learning **Deep Learning and NLP**

-- 👨‍💻 All of my projects are available at [https://portfolio-liart-nine-35.vercel.app/](https://portfolio-liart-nine-35.vercel.app/)

 - 📫 How to reach me **singhgurlal1303@gmail.com**

 <h3 align="left">Connect with me:</h3>